Golden Silence: Background and recording

 The production of the album finished in April 2016, according to the website which stated that the album took longer to be finished due to the instrumentation recording of different instruments and more complex arrangements and the mixing of it in the UK with Richard Flack.
 The band also worked with Sam Moses for the album mastering in Nashville, TN.
 Also the band stated that the album was delayed due to the "budgetary constraints of the independent group leding to a slowing and eventual end of the project".

 Style and influences

 To write and compose the musical style of the Golden Silence, the band took influences from folk artists such as Counting Crows, Arcade Fire, Bon Iver, Bruce Springsteen, Regina Spektor, Modest Mouse and Jimmy Eat World.
-They used of different instruments, such as Koto, orchestral arrangements, horns and bass clarinet, ambient elements, violoncello, ukuleles, autoharps and accordions as well the band explored the synthpop and the contemporary pop, utilizing mixing synthesizers and electronic drums.
-“It's more explorative,” Gabriel affirmed to NewsDay, "The release keep the same mix of female-male vocals", Zeldin added.
+They used of different instruments, such as Koto, orchestral arrangements, horns and bass clarinet, ambient elements, violoncello, ukuleles, autoharps and accordions as well the band explored the synthpop and the contemporary pop, using mixing synthesizers and electronic drums.
+"It's more explorative," Gabriel affirmed to NewsDay, "The release keep the same mix of female-male vocals", Zeldin added.